RahulBRB/RahulBRB/README.md

 <br />

 I'm a second year Computer Science B.Tech student at SNU, New Town.
-Aspiring Software Engineer with 2+ years of hands-on experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+Aspiring Software Engineer and a 2★ coder in CodeChef.
 <br />

 I'm currently based in INDIA. 🇮🇳